Quantum Many-Body Simulations of Catalytic Metal Surfaces: Results

 Together, these results demonstrate that many-body effects not only enhance energetic accuracy but also reshape the underlying chemical bonding picture, leading to a more physically realistic and experimentally consistent description of adsorption site preference, exemplified here by CO on metal (111) surfaces. \\

 \textbf{Reaction Barrier for \ce{H2} Desorption from Cu(111)} \\

-The desorption of \ce{H2} from Cu(111) is a prototypical yet challenging benchmark for electronic structure methods applied to metallic systems~(see Figure~\ref{fig:H2Cu}A).
+The desorption of \ce{H2} from Cu(111) is another prototypical yet challenging benchmark for electronic structure methods applied to metallic systems~(see Fig.~\ref{fig:H2Cu}A).
 The accurate calculation of a reaction energy barrier requires a balanced treatment of both the reactant and the corresponding transition state.
-Transition state structures, with stretched or partially broken bonds, typically exhibit stronger static electron correlation than their reactant counterparts at equilibrium geometry~\cite{Delocalization2008,cohenInsightsCurrent2008a}.
-Therefore, DFT often underestimates reaction barriers severely.
-To avoid the systematic bias in the predicted barrier height, an electronic structure method must capture this correlation energy accurately~\cite{zhaoDesignDensity2006}.
+Transition-state structures, with stretched or partially broken bonds, typically exhibit stronger static electron correlation than their reactant counterparts at equilibrium geometries~\cite{Delocalization2008,cohenInsightsCurrent2008a}.
+As a result, DFT often underestimates reaction barriers severely.
+To avoid systematic bias in the predicted barrier heights, an electronic structure method must capture this correlation energy accurately~\cite{zhaoDesignDensity2006}.
 Here, we compare our embedding framework with several state-of-the-art methods.

-Conventional single-reference methods struggle with this scenario.
-As shown in Figure~\ref{fig:H2Cu}B, this is evident in the poor performance of standard DFT with the PBE functional and post-mean-field approaches such as RPA, both of which significantly underestimate the reaction barrier.
-This failure is characteristic of single-reference methods and is often attributed to a combination of delocalization error and an inability to capture static correlation.
-Although density embedding methods shown improved performance, their application can also present challenges.
-The embedded DFT approach yields a barrier that slightly overestimates the reference value~(Figure~\ref{fig:H2Cu}B).
-Furthermore, the performance of these methods can be sensitive to the choice of the functional for both the high-level and low-level regions, without a clear path to systematic improvement.
+Conventional single-reference methods struggle in this regime.
+As shown in Fig.~\ref{fig:H2Cu}B, this is evident in the poor performance of standard DFT with the PBE functional and post-mean-field approaches such as RPA, both of which significantly underestimate the reaction barrier.
+This failure is characteristic of single-reference methods and is often attributed to a combination of delocalization error and the inability to capture static correlation.
+Although density embedding methods have shown improved performance, their application can also present challenges.
+The embedded DFT approach yields a barrier that slightly overestimates the reference value~(Fig.~\ref{fig:H2Cu}B).
+Furthermore, their performance can be sensitive to the choice of functional for both the high-level and low-level regions, without a clear path to systematic improvement.